 The built up, deforested nature of a city with buildings, streets, paved areas and especially parking lots attracts solar energy that heats up the city.
 This heat energy is temporarily stored and is released long into the night.
 Surrounding temperatures in the suburbs and rural areas are cooler and are falling at a faster rate.
 In the evening the temperature variation can be as great at 22 degrees F making city living more uncomfortable as well as more expensive.

 According to the Environmental Protection Agency urban heat island effect (UHI) is problematic in that it can increase peak energy demand, add to building air conditioning costs, increase air pollution and generate greenhouse gas emissions.
 These are all detrimental to climate and promote heat related illness, mortality of older citizens and local water pollution.

 We all have experienced the heat of walking across a parking lot in the middle of July.
 Notice too, when you get in your car how the temperature is even hotter.
 Cars sitting in parking lots can have internal temperatures of well over 120 degrees.
-Have you ever felt stickiness on the steering wheel on a really This hot dav? is the weeping of polyurethane, a form of evaporative emission that almost seems to be melting from the steering wheel.
+Have you ever felt stickiness on the steering wheel on a really This hot day? is the weeping polyurethane, a form of evaporative emission that almost seems to be melting from the steering wheel.
 Shading parking lots reduces heat build up within automobiles.
 Ever wonder why the first employee to arrive at work parks under the shade tree?

 Parking lots are one of the greatest causes of UHI effect.
 According too the EPA there are several ways to reduce atmospheric warming in parking lots.
 They include the planting of shade trees, changes to or reduction in the use of pavement materials to increase reflectivity and using overhead pre-manufactured shade structures.
-Of the analyze the effectiveness of producing parking lot shade according to the use of local landscape ordinances.
-This study found that by combining both parking lot shade structures with tree produced plantings optimum shade in parking lots.
-The study found that maximum shade in one of fifteen three the use of the shade structures is the least well known yet it offers the greatest potential for cooling parking lots.
+Of the three the use of the shade structures is the least well known yet it offers the greatest potential for cooling parking lots.